 Up close and personal with Genevieve LeJeuneHow did bisexual go from being a dirty word to a recognised and valid identity?
 One woman had a part to play in carving out an identity for bi curious women in the LGBTQ sphere here in the UK and further afield, too.
-Seven years ago, a woman who attended sex clubs with her boyfriend realised she wanted to have sex with women alone, somewhere it was just for her and not for men to watch.
+Seven years ago, a woman who attended sex clubs with her boyfriend realised she wanted to have sex with women alone, somewhere that was just for her and not for men to watch.

 She wondered if there were others who felt the same.
 She could have shrugged it off and forgotten all about it.
 She could have dismissed it as a pointless pursuit.
-Instead, she concocted something rather unique and special, which has mushroomed into a growing global community on a mission to help women unlock their sexual potential and self-confidence.
+Instead, she concocted something rather unique and special, which has blossomed into a growing global community on a mission to help women unlock their sexual potential and self-confidence.

 Genevieve LeJeune is the founder of Skirt Club and for her, the community's message is clear: put your own happiness first, you have a right to want things.
 It’s ok to explore your own desires, it doesn’t make you selfish.
 It makes you self-aware and confident.
 It translates across all areas of your life.
-Choosing to explore what you feel will teach you more about yourself, than you could possibly imagine.
+Choosing to explore what you feel will teach you more about yourself than you could possibly imagine.

 Skirt Club’s Managing Director Cassie Hart gets up close and personal with the REAL Genevieve LeJeune...

 Cassie: People are always asking me what you’re like, I think they know you as the face of the brand so they're curious!
 How would you describe yourself?

 Gen: I don’t think I’m that interesting really!
 I’m sure if they met me they’d probably agree.
 I suppose I’d say I am first and foremost a businesswoman, so I have all the usual traits of one.
 I work very hard and I am very dedicated to what I do, but I think that’s because I believe in it so much.
 It started so small, and we are where we are today because of that hard work and dedication.